Will a Fasting Diet Give You The Results You Want?

-It’s a strange modern American phenomenon, that people eat all day, every day.
-This is likely part of why we have unprecedented levels of health problems and obesity–it’s not just what we’re eating; it’s also how often and for how long.
+Eating all day, every day is a strange modern American phenomenon.
+This is likely part of why we have unprecedented levels of health problems and obesity; it’s not just what we’re eating, but also how often and for how long.

-So, “time-restricted eating” seems very basic to me, just getting us to recognize that the body needs 12 hours to rest from food–and perhaps doesn’t quite qualify as “fasting.”
+So, “time-restricted eating” seems very basic to me, just getting us to recognize that the body needs 12 hours to rest from food.
+While it makes sense to approach eating this way, it perhaps doesn’t quite qualify as “fasting.”

 The Stages of Fasting

 It takes time for your body to go through the various fasting stages.
-After the first day or two, the body depletes its glycogen stores from the muscles and the liver—the stored carbohydrates that provide quick energy.
-It then begins consuming fat for its energy requirements as well as protein.
+After the first day or two, the body depletes its glycogen stores (the stored carbohydrates that provide quick energy) from the muscles and the liver.
+It then begins consuming fat for its energy requirements, as well as protein.

 You’ve probably heard of the term “ketosis.”
 Ketosis is a metabolic state that occurs in this first stage, when your glucose levels are in short supply, which leads the liver to turn fat into ketones as an alternative fuel source.

 In essence, you are burning up your fat for fuel.
 Fasting is a much better way to enter the state of ketosis than the popular low-carb, high-fat, ketogenic craze that has been debunked by numerous doctors and health researchers.